To my mother, Anita Louise Weston Lee (1919 – 2010):

 Whispers of Yesterday – Do you hear what I hear?

-Hopefully, you will be touched by words that will evoke personal thoughts and ideas.
+It is hoped you will be touched by words that will evoke personal thoughts and ideas.
 As these thoughts surface, write them down.
-Such thoughts could trigger a poem, a story, a personal reflection: Who knows when someone somewhere in time might read them and how a life might be touched in the process.
+Such thoughts could trigger a poem, a story, a personal reflection.
+Who knows when someone somewhere in time might read them and how a life might be touched in the process.

 One Final Thought